John Wesley's self-examination questions

 "No man, for any considerable period, can wear one face to himself, and another to the multitude, without finally getting bewildered as to which may be the true" — Nathaniel Hawthorne in The Scarlet Letter

-John Wesley, the founder of Methodism, used a series of self-examination questions to foster spiritual growth and personal accountability within his "societies."
-These questions served as a reflective tool.
-They guided members to assess their adherence to Christian principles and their progress in personal holiness.
-Designed to foster introspection and encourage transparency, these questeions delved into various facets of one's spiritual life.
-These included prayer habits, treatment of others, stewardship of time and resources, and purity of heart.
-By having believers regularly engage with these self-examination questions in small accountability groups, Wesley sought to create a culture of mutual support and accountability among participants.
-He wanted to foster a small communities dedicated to moral integrity and spiritual growth.
-The use of the self-examiniaton questions not only facilitated individual reflection.
-They also strengthened the bonds of fellowship among members.
-That created a framework for communal encouragement and discipleship.
+John Wesley, the founder of Methodism, used a series of self-examination questions to encourage spiritual growth and personal accountability within his "societies."
+These questions were a tool to provoke self-reflection.
+They guided members to assess their moral integrity, commitment to living by Christian principles, and their progress in personal holiness.
+The questions probed various facets of a person's spiritual life.
+These included prayer habits, treatment of others, stewardship of time and resources, and purity of heart.t By having believers regularly engage with these self-examination questions in small accountability groups, Wesley sought to create a culture of mutual support, transparency, and accountability.
+Within a framework designed to create communal encouragement and growth in discipleship, the self-examination questions strengthened the bonds of fellowship among members.

 How Can John Wesley's Influence Be Seen in Christianity Today?